ShubhaM180405/College-Feedback-Classifier/README.md

    1) 📂 Predicted Categories: Academics, Facilities
     2) 💬 Overall Sentiment: Negative
      3) 🧠 Sentence-level Tone:

-- "The syllabus is outdated." → Negative (Confidence: 0.94)
+         a) "The syllabus is outdated." → Negative (Confidence: 0.94)
-- "The classrooms are too hot." → Negative (Confidence: 0.92)
+         b) "The classrooms are too hot." → Negative (Confidence: 0.92)
-- "But the professors are really helpful." → Positive (Confidence: 0.91)
+         c) "But the professors are really helpful." → Positive (Confidence: 0.91)

 ---